posit-dev/py-shiny/e2e/README.md

 # End-to-end tests

-This directory contains end-to-end tests for Shiny for Python.
+This directory contains end-to-end (i.e. browser based) tests for Shiny for Python.

+The Python files directly in this subdirectory are for Pytest fixtures and helper code to make test writing easier.
+(Eventually this logic may move to the `shiny` package itself or its own dedicated package, so that Shiny app authors can set up their own e2e tests against their apps.)

+The actual tests are in subdirectories.
 Each subdirectory contains one or more Pytest files (`test_*.py`) containing [Playwright](https://playwright.dev/python/) assertions, and optionally, a single app (`app.py`) that the assertions test against.
 (The app is optional, because the tests may also be for apps in the `examples/` directory.)

+## Running tests

 The following commands can be run from the repo root: